Asian shares mixed as investors await progress on stimulus | WTOP

-TOKYO (AP) — Asian shares were mixed on Monday as hopes for a recovery from the coronavirus pandemic with the global rollout of vaccines were countered by worries about inflation and continuing economic damage.
+TOKYO (AP) — Asian shares were mixed on Monday, with Japan’s benchmark rising but others slipping, amid some hopes for a recovery from the coronavirus pandemic with the global rollout of vaccines.

-Benchmarks rose in Hong Kong and Japan but fell in South Korea and Australia.
+Benchmarks rose in Japan but fell in South Korea, Australia and China.
 Investors remain focused on the future of global economies badly hit by COVID-19 and when and whether there will be enough stimulus to fix it.

 But the U.S. $1.9 trillion economic package proposed by President Joe Biden also heralds hope for export-reliant regional economies.